 The most common subjects that are available at IB programmes in Malaysia are:

 |Individuals and Societies||Geography, History, Economics, Business and Management, Psychology|

 |The Arts||Visual Arts, Theatre Arts, Music and Film|

 Remember that you will be required to take 6 subjects, one from each group.
 However, for The Arts group, you may opt to study an additional subject under Sciences, Individuals and Societies, or Languages groups, instead of a subject in The Arts.

-3 subjects need to be at Higher Level (HL) requiring 240 hours of study, and another 3 subjects will need to be at Standard Level (SL) requiring 150 hours of study.
+3 subjects need to be at Higher Level (HL) and another 3 subjects will need to be at Standard Level (SL).
+HL subjects have more extended syllabi than SL subjects.